PGP vs. SecureSend: What’s the Difference?

 What Is PGP in Email?

-PGP is a widely recognized standard for email encryption.
+PGP has been the "gold standard" for email encryption for decades.
 It relies on a "Public Key" to encrypt a message and a "Private Key" to decrypt it.

 What Is SecureSend in Canary Mail?

-SecureSend is designed for simpler secure-sharing workflows.
-Instead of requiring the recipient to manage encryption keys, it sends an encrypted notification with a secure link.
+SecureSend was developed to provide a simpler secure-sharing workflow.
+Instead of requiring the recipient to manage encryption keys, it sends an encrypted notification containing a secure link.
 The recipient authenticates via their browser to read the message and access attachments.

 The Canary Mail features dashboard on desktop and mobile, highlighting secure inbox management and encryption options for users comparing PGP vs. SecureSend workflows.

-This method is particularly effective for professionals who need to send sensitive documents to clients, accountants, or family members.
-Because the message is hosted via a secure portal, the sender can also track when the message is read or revoke access entirely, a level of control not available in traditional PGP.
+This method is ideal for professionals—such as those using a secure email app for iPhone—who need to send sensitive documents to clients or accountants.
+Because the message is hosted via a secure portal, you retain control: you can see when a message is read and revoke access at any time.

 Which Is Better for Mac and iPhone Users?